chrispsheehan/lambda-ssr-react-app/README.md

 `PORT`: Port to expose app on localhost.
 Used locally only.

-`STAGE`: Base path of app.
-Must match api gateway stage in AWS.

 `APP_ENV`: `production` | `local` | `docker` are supported.

 `STATIC_SOURCE`: Path for static assets.
-Local file directory or cloudfront domain.
+Local file directory - not used in deployed app.

-`CLIENT_PUBLIC_PATH`: Path above assets are accessed with on the client side.
+`PUBLIC_PATH`: Path above assets are accessed with on the client side.

+`BASE_PATH`: Defined path wear the SSR app is to be accessed from.

 ## Run Locally